Michael-Geel/Demo-Repo2/README.md

 --NOTE: this only works for modified files, as a new file would need to be staged in git first.

 Will now update the master branch in the index.html file with a similar update to what was made in index.html on the quick-test branch.
+Have made the updates now in the master branch, so will now begin creating the error.